peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

 **Returns:**

-* Either <code>true</code> if the given arbitrary-precision number object is positive or negative infinity, or <code>false</code> otherwise.
+* Either <code>true</code> if the specified arbitrary-precision number object is positive or negative infinity, or <code>false</code> otherwise.

 ### IsNaN

     public static boolean IsNaN(EDecimal ed)

-Returns whether the given arbitrary-precision number object is a not-a-number (NaN).
+Returns whether the specified arbitrary-precision number object is a not-a-number (NaN).

 **Parameters:**